Skip to content

 Price: $70–90

 Anti-fog performance: Standard shifts, bench-to-ice transitions, and moderate breathing rates produce no visible fogging.
-The coating shows its limits during high-exertion shifts in humid environments — conditions where the VR24's integrated system still holds clear.
-The difference is measurable but not dramatic in typical indoor rinks.
+The coating shows its limits during high-exertion shifts in humid environments, conditions where the VR24's integrated system still holds clear.
+The difference is measurable but not dramatic in typical well-ventilated indoor rinks.
+Players in older arenas or cold outdoor environments will notice the gap more.

 Price: $60–80

-Anti-fog performance: Adequate for beer league and recreational play.
-Standard indoor conditions with moderate exertion produce minimal fogging for the first 1–2 months.
-Hard shifts in cold or humid environments reveal the coating's limitations — light fog appears at the edges and moves inward.
-Manageable but noticeable compared to the CCM and Oakley.
+Anti-fog performance: Adequate for beer league and recreational play in standard indoor conditions.
+Standard exertion produces minimal fogging in the first month or two of the season.
+Hard shifts in cold or humid environments reveal the coating's limits, light fog appears at the edges and creeps inward.
+It's manageable rather than blinding, but the difference versus the CCM and Oakley is noticeable.

 Price: $25–40